Time Management Tips and Tricks

 • Color-coded calendars for work, personal, family

-• Works seamlessly with Gmail (auto-adds flight confirmations, hotel bookings, etc.)
+• Works seamlessly with Gmail (auto-adds flights, hotels)

 • Easy sharing for coordinating with teams or family